Light Rail & Bus Schedule

 The METRO Green Line has many destinations to choose from: the history of the Capitol City, the cuisine along University Avenue, the energy of the University of Minnesota campus, the bustle of downtown Minneapolis.
 Check out this Light Rail Beer Crawl and experience 19 different taprooms along the Green Line.

 The METRO Blue & Green Line lines charge the same fares as local buses.
 Light rail trips operate every 10 minutes throughout the day, every 10-15 minutes evenings and every 30-60 minutes overnight.

 Free Ride Buses

-Look for buses marked “Free Ride” and pay no fare when boarding along Hennepin Avenue.
+Look for buses marked “Free Ride” and pay no fare when boarding along Nicollet Mall.
 You’ll have an easy ride between the Convention Center and the METRO Blue and Green lines on 5th Street.

 Ride for free from the Minneapolis Convention Center here:

-- get on a Route 10 or Route 59 bus at the stop across the street from the Convention Center
+- get on a southbound Route 10 or 59 between Hennepin & Washington and the Convention Center

 Free Ride buses travel north into downtown Minneapolis and end at Washington Avenue.
 They are available seven days a week from 5 a.m. to 1 a.m.
 Pay just 50 cents if you ride within the Downtown Zone on other routes.